redpanda-data/api-docs/cloud-controlplane/x-topics/quickstart.md

 ### Serverless

+1. In the page header, click **API Explorer**.
+1. On the **Choose an operation** dropdown, select **Create resource group**.
+1. Click **Get token**.
+You may be prompted to log in to the Redpanda Cloud UI.
+After you log in, the browser automatically redirects you back to the Create resource group endpoint in the API Explorer.
+1. Prepare your Create resource group request.
+  1. Under **Body**, click **+ Add** and provide a name for your resource group.
+A resource group is a container to organize your Redpanda Cloud resources, such as clusters and networks.
-1. Make a Get Resource Group request to retrieve the default resource group ID.
-Pass this ID later when you call the Create Serverless Cluster endpoint.
+  1. Click **Send Request**.
+If successful, the response returns a resource group ID.
+Pass this ID later when you make a Create Serverless cluster request.
+1. On the dropdown, select **Create Serverless cluster**.
+1. Prepare your Create Serverless cluster request.
   1. Make a Get Serverless Regions request to see available regions.
-1. Create a cluster by making a Create Serverless Cluster request, passing in the default resource group ID and desired cloud region in the request.
+  1. In the request body, use the resource group ID and desired cloud region.

+## Next steps: try the Data Plane APIs

+1. Retrieve your cluster's Data Plane API URL by making a **Get cluster** (BYOC, Dedicated) or **Get Serverless cluster** (Serverless) request in the API Explorer.
+1. Save the value of `dataplane_api.url` from the response body.
+1. From the **Redpanda APIs** selector, go to **Cloud Data Plane API**.
+1. Select an operation, for example **Create topic** or **List users**.
+1. In the URL field, add the Data Plane API URL.
+You can now make Data Plane API requests to your target cluster.